Planning a NHEW activity

 Identify and utilize resources

-Understanding and utilizing resources is an integral component to a successful campaign.
+Understanding and utilizing resources is an integral component of a successful campaign.
 Resources include:

 - Human resources (e.g., employees, volunteers, interns)